Hurricaaane/dyesub-notes/README.md

 Dyesub paper has a specific side coated with chemicals, which is the face that needs to be printed on.

-- Print on the whiter side of the dye sublimation paper (less grain, smoother)
+- Print on the whiter side of the dye sublimation paper (the side that feels smoother to the touch, and looks less grainy when illuminated by a light source sideways)
 - When loading in the printer tray, double check which side the printer will print on

 ## Dye sublimation ink